Sample Space

 View on concept map

 The sample space S is the set of all possible outcomes of a random experiment — every outcome that could conceivably occur.
-You need to know all possibilities before calculating probability.
+The sample space is the foundation of every probability calculation — without listing all possible outcomes, you cannot correctly compute probabilities, determine event relationships, or verify that your probabilities sum to one.

 Definition